 It is important to express your thoughts and point of view.
 But it does not help to raise your voice or become hostile.
 Try and see communication as a two way exchange of ideas and not a fight that is either won or lost.
 And at the end of a conversation, sometimes it is better to agree to disagree and perhaps set up a time to further the discussion.
 Some topics, depending on the context, need more than one exchange.
 It’s ok to not complete the topic in one conversation, and in fact often it is better to agree to meet again when heads are cooler.

 Learning communication tools and practicing them is a process, it doesn’t happen overnight.
 And working on communication patterns with a counsellor can be very productive.
 At Waypoint, we know that choosing the right counsellor is very important to maximize your efforts and time.
+We have counsellors located in Vancouver and the Lower Mainland plus Greater Victoria, Langford, Colwood, Sooke and other Vancouver Island communities.
+Many counsellors also e-counselling if you don’t live in one of those communities.
 We offer a free matching service; contact us and talk with us about what struggle you have and what style might work for you.
 We will match you with the most appropriate counsellor and set up a free 30 minute consultation so you can see if the “fit” feels right.